-This section is informational; currently, IPAs are not implementing the GS1 standard for exchanging transaction data.
+This section is informational; currently, IPAs have not yet implemented the GS1 standard for exchanging transaction data.

 3.2.1 What is transaction data?

 Transaction data is information about production, purchasing, selling, and other transactions that occur through the supply chain.